aleha84/backbone.autocomplete/README.md

 backbone.autocomplete
 =====================

 backbone autocomplete with ability to enter part of entity name or select it from tree

 It is not out-of-a-box solution.

+Dependencies:
+JQuery
+JQuery-UI
+underscorejs
+backbonejs
+jquery.fancytree
+backbone.deep-model

 API: